fengyue723/OptimalSRT/README.md

 # OptimalSRT
-a script for batch process subtitles to SRT suitable for LG player
+a script for batch process subtitles to SRT suitable for local media player in LG OLED